Pope will remain hospitalized as doctors treat a complex respiratory tract infection, Vatican says

 As people get older, their immune systems don’t work as well, making doctors especially concerned when elderly patients develop multiple problems.
 A decline in lung function and muscle strength can also impair the body's ability to effectively clear respiratory secretions, increasing susceptibility to infections like pneumonia, a deeper and far more serious infection of the lungs’ air sacs.

-“It’s in the public record that he’s had chest problems in the past, he’s been admitted to hospital with pneumonia (in 2023), he's had part of one lung removed," noted Dr. Nick Hopkinson, clinical director of the Asthma+Lung UK foundation, who is not involved in Francis' treatment.
+“It’s in the public record that he’s had chest problems in the past, he’s been admitted to hospital with pneumonia (in 2023), he's had part of one lung removed," noted Dr. Nick Hopkinson, medical director of the Asthma + Lung UK foundation, who is not involved in Francis' treatment.
 “All of that makes him a little bit more vulnerable potentially, but we just have to wait and see.”

 He said that after doctors have identified clinically what is wrong, they can start treating the underlying infection with the correct therapies.